cfpb/dash/README.md

 Developing
 ----------
-To create a new set of javascript and css files:

-* create a new directory in ./manifests
-* place a bower.json in that directory

-    # bower.json
-    {
-      "name": "portal",
-      ...
-      "include": {
-        "js": ["path1", "path2"...],
-        "jsx": ["path1", "path2"...],
-        "css": [...]
-      }
-    }

-* use the shim at src/dev_shim to seemlessly import all constituent files during development
-* development files must be served by a webserver.
+* `cd src`
-  You can use `python -m SimpleHTTPServer 8000` to do so.
+* `python -m SimpleHTTPServer 8000`

+If you're editing JavaScript, run `npm run watch` in a new tab to have Browserify auto-recompile files.

 Build
 -----
-* run `gulp` to build the minified files in the `./build` directory.
+* run `gulp` to build the minified files into the `dist` directory.

 Dependencies